ivanleomk/portfolio/posts/startingPost.md

 1. A Lack of familiarity with general data structures
 2. A lack of exposure to variations of conventional data structures.
 3. Slow Coding speed

+In a bid to fix these issues, I have implemented the following

+1. I spend an hour on average everyday doing some degree of leetcode.
+This is done using the Habiter App which sends you a reminder every day to do 2 leetcode questions that have been randomly chosen.
+2. I spend an hour more re-doing questions which I have previously encountered.
+This is tracked using a spreadsheet which utilises a formula to track the optimal time using spaced repetition.

+Hopefully this works and all the best for myself (...haha nervous laughter)